MajeedAlabi/Cat-Meme-Picker/README.md

 # Cat-Meme-Pick
 ## Features
-A fun app for cat and meme lovers.It makes you pick between any emotions and get a meme of a cat in with that enmotion.
+A fun app for cat and meme lovers.It makes you pick between any emotion and get a meme of a cat with that emotion.
 Built with html, css and vanilla javascript.

 ## Limitations
 - The cat data isnt gotten from a server or API, It is hard coded in the data.js file in the code's folder.